nicolasjweber/KIT-Auto-Login/README.md

 ## Installation

-Latest version of the addon can be downloaded here
+Latest version of the addon can be downloaded [here](https://github.com/nicolasjweber/KIT-Auto-Login/releases/latest).

 ## Contributing